 Big Sur is widely celebrated as one of the most scenic locations in the United States, the jewel of California’s central coast just off Highway 1, where the Pacific Ocean meets the Santa Lucia mountains.
 While Big Sur itself falls just south of the Monterey Bay, we’ve also included the towns of Monterey and Carmel-by-the-Sea in our guide, so you can enjoy the region to its full running potential.
 Our guide to running in Big Sur, Monterey, and Carmel includes gorgeous coastal trails, scenic roads, beaches, and redwood forests.

-The redwood forests here, which Jack Kerouac and other literary giants wrote so sentimentally about, host a wealth of routes for trail runners, but we’ve diversified our guide to include roads, recreation paths, and beach runs (as well as a couple of the most noteworthy trails).
+The redwood forests here, which Jack Kerouac and other literary giants wrote so fondly about, host a wealth of routes for trail runners, but we’ve diversified our guide to include roads, recreation paths, and beach runs (as well as a couple of the most noteworthy trails).
 Most are located just off of Highway 1, which is a nice scenic drive but does not have a safe shoulder for running.
 From downtown Monterey, the Coastal Recreation Trail is a nice commute around the coast while Jacks Peak will take your run to new heights.
 The Monterey municipal and Asilomar beaches have prime sand running.
 Carmel has its own share of scenic runs in the Scenic Road and Point Lobos routes.
 And in the heart of Big Sur, the views don’t get any better than on the Old Coast Road.

 A car is nice for exploring Big Sur to it’s full potential, but the Monterey-Salinas Transit bus does make stops between Monterey, Carmel, and Nepenthe in Big Sur several times a day.
 For routes closer to Monterey, there is a free trolley which makes key stops in downtown, Fisherman’s Wharf, Cannery Row, and Aquarium of the Bay.